jtzook/task-wrangler/README.md

 # task-wrangler

-Functions to order tasks with dependencies using modern JavaScript and not-so-modern lisp-to-JavaScript
+Functions to order tasks with dependencies using modern JavaScript and Sibilant, a not-so-modern lisp-to-JavaScript variant.